Best Electric Head Shavers in 2026 – 21+ Tested and Reviewed

 The rubberized sides have changed on this model compared with the RX5/Boss and look more attractive, which supports hand grip, but one of the main changes is the power mode option.
 The Turbo Power mode, with its additional button, provides users with a standard mode for shaving and then a Power mode that aims to boost the power for tackling thicker hair.

-I use the shaver on turbo mode only and found this feature to be more of a marketing gimmick than offering anything useful in a practical sense; others may find this switching mode of value.
-Nevertheless, I believe most of us just need one mode –the fastest (turbo) it can shave, ideally.
+I use the shaver on turbo mode only and found this feature to be more of a marketing gimmick than offering anything useful in a practical sense; others may find this switching mode to be of value.
+Nevertheless, I believe most of us just need one mode, the fastest (turbo) it can shave, ideally.

 Another aspect of the RX7 (Balder Boss) that is an upgrade from the RX5 (Balder Pro) is an additional 30% more flex available from the shaver blades.
 This is noticeable and an advantage when shaving along the various contours of the head.